mikefowler/mikefowler.github.io/_posts/2012-08-14-efficient-theming-with-sass.md

 ---
 layout: article
-title: "Efficient Theming with Sass"
+title: "Efficient theming with Sass"
 date: 2012-08-14 14:17
+category: thoughts
 ---
 Even after a full year of writing stylesheets almost exclusively with Sass and Compass, I continue to find solutions to common problems that further convince me that I will never write vanilla CSS again.
 Creating theme sets is something I've worked heavily on in the past three to four months, and it's there that I've honed my Sass-fu and started to establish some of the material I present here.
 None of this is what I would consider "best practice", but rather possible solutions that I find rather elegant.
 Some of this may be useful for others, and some of it may not be.

-Variable Semantics
+Variable semantics
 ------------------

 Let's demonstrate a problem.
 Say you're developing a base stylesheet, and eventually you're going to create child themes that inherit from your base, overriding variables to change colors, dimensions, etcetera.